 The Academy of Information Technology (AOIT) at Northeast High School combines hands-on technical training, academic course integration and project-based learning in order to respond to the need for a well-qualified, highly technical, analytical and educated local workforce.
-The AOIT offers students a value-added program to enrich and complement the traditional high school experience.
-Students develop marketable technology skills embedded in their coursework, and prepare themselves for the industry certifications, postsecondary degrees and careers needed in this high-wage, high-skill career field.
+AOIT offers students a value-added program to enrich and complement the traditional high school experience.
+Students develop marketable technology skills embedded in their coursework, prepare themselves for the industry certifications, and prepare for postsecondary degrees for this high-wage career field.

-Incorporated in all courses are strategies for success including goal setting, study skills, organizing skills, learning styles, employability skills, and service learning; and core academic skills with a strong emphasis on effective communication skills.
+Incorporated in all courses are strategies for success including goal setting, study skills, organizing skills, learning styles, employability skills, and core academic skills with a strong emphasis on effective communication skills.
 Throughout the program, students build a portfolio containing work samples demonstrating the transferable skills they have achieved toward an IT career.
-Qualified students may sit for exams to obtain industry certifications in Microsoft, CompTIA and Adobe applications.
+Qualified students may sit for exams to obtain industry certifications in Microsoft Technology Associate and Adobe applications.
 Students may become eligible for Bright Futures/Gold Seal scholarships and/or a paid internship.

-Upperclassmen will have a greater choice of courses to complete the program, with year-long classes in Database Essentials, Programming Essentials, Web Development Technologies, Multimedia Technologies, Computer Networking Fundamentals, and Cyber Security Fundamentals.
-Online preparatory courses are aligned to each of those options, so that students can pursue industry certifications.
+Upperclassmen have a greater choice of courses to complete the program, with year-long classes in Database Essentials, Programming Essentials, Web Development Technologies, Multimedia Technologies, Computer Networking Fundamentals, Cyber Security Fundamentals, and AP Computer Science.
 All courses offer hands-on projects to enhance skills and comprehension, such as:

-The four-year plan for AOIT accommodates students desiring Honors, Dual Enrollment and Advanced Placement options for academic courses, while fulfilling standard college entrance requirements.
+The four-year AOIT plan accommodates students desiring Dual Enrollment and Advanced Placement options for academic courses, while fulfilling standard college entrance requirements.

-AOIT business partners enhance the program by bringing their expertise into the classroom, as speakers, mentors, consultants and guest teachers for hands-on labs and seminars.
-They provide opportunities for field trips, job shadowing, conferences and internships.
+The Board of Advisors (business partners) enhance the program by bringing their expertise into the classroom, as speakers, mentors, consultants and guest teachers for hands-on labs and seminars.
+They provide opportunities for field trips, job shadowing, conferences, and internships.
 Students also participate in Junior Achievement and Future Business Leaders of America programs.
-The AOIT is affiliated with the National Academy Foundation, which builds partnerships between high schools and businesses to develop career-themed academies-smaller learning communities where students can make a relevant, experience-based connection between rigorous studies and practical work experiences.

 Department Contact Information: